ninatombers/Forschungsprojekt-IBD/index.md

 --segments \
 --nofiltering
 ```
-The output can be found in the file `truffle_1k_0.5k_nofilt.csv` in this repository.
+The output with the listed segments can be found in `truffle_1k_0.5k_nofilt.segments.zip` in this repository and `truffle_1k_0.5k_nofilt.ibd` is the output for the estimation of the porportion of IBD1 and IBD2 for every pair of a study.

 ## Templated Positional Burrows Wheeler Transformation
 ### Phasing